 Each participant will be responsible for planning, supplying and preparing their own meals for the duration of the hike.
 At least one day’s emergency rations should be carried by participants.

 Additional information on meals, including sample menus and meal planning, will be sent to you following registration and is available here: (Meal Planning Resources).
-Pre-packaged meals are available for purchase at discounted prices for all YouthAdvance participants here: (Meal Purchases)
+Please Note: The online Gold meal planner is a template for our six-day program, you will need to amend it to suit this four-day program.
+Pre-packaged meals are available for purchase here: (Meal Purchases)

 All participants must start with at least three full 1Litre water bottles.
 In dry weather periods, water can be difficult to source so this is a minimum amount.
 You are required to bring water purification tablets for this program.

 As this is a NSW Open program, registered participants who are completing their PRACTICE AJ, will be required to complete the Online Preliminary Training work.
 To access and complete your Online Preliminary Training (OLP) you need to use this link – https://www.youthadvance.com.au/courses/master-gold-practice-journey

 In order to access the OLP you will need to create a new registration profile.
 To help you do this, we’ve created a step-by-step tutorial to help you – https://www.youtube.com/watch?v=_j80vskUEGM (NOTE: Fast track the video to 1 minute)

 The OLP is free and must be completed prior to your AJ, if not completed you will not be permitted to board the bus for this journey.
 This training program is a generic training system that will cover off the following competencies in the online preliminary training session.

 - Understanding of the AJ planned to be undertaken;

 - First aid and emergency procedures (relevant to the type of environment for the Journey);

 - Route planning and navigation (use of maps, compass/navigation aids or street/urban directories);